schuchert/schuchert.github.io/_posts/2021-02-18-TimeTravel.md

 the test.
 While not always possible, it is an ideal to strive for.

 {% include aside/start id="focus-depend" title="Focus and Dependencies" %}
-Generally, the more focus the test, the more likely controlling all dependencies is possible.
+Generally, the more focused the test, the more likely controlling all dependencies is possible.
 Getting all the dependencies controlled for a micro-test is generally much easier / more possible than for an integration test, and an integration test tends to be easier than an acceptance test.
 {% include aside/end %}